 Five Things to Consider Before You Extract a Large Number of Rows from OBIEE

-If you are thinking of fetching a large number of records from OBIEE into Tableau or Power BI, you need to first evaluate the following:
+If you are thinking of fetching a large number of records from OBIEE into Tableau or Power BI or Qlik Sense, you need to first evaluate the following:

-1. Do you really need to fetch large volume of OBIEE data into Tableau or Power BI?
+1. Do you really need to fetch large volume of OBIEE data into Tableau or Power BI or Qlik Sense?

-It is a best practice to use OBIEE for aggregation and bring the aggregated data (lower volume) into Tableau or Power BI for additional analysis.
+It is a best practice to use OBIEE for aggregation and bring the aggregated data (lower volume) into Tableau or Power BI or Qlik Sense for additional analysis.
 OBIEE is a very effective tool for processing large volumes of complex data and therefore preprocessing in OBIEE is an efficient approach.

 2. Is your OBIEE instance capable of exporting a large volume of data?

 OBIEE environments have a restriction on the maximum amount of data that can be exported.
 This depends on the following:

 - Number of Columns: More columns --> more data

 - Column size: Large column size --> more data. eg., description columns or multi-byte columns are often large